Rouser919/Student-data-base/README.md

 -How to use smart pointers,

--How to create a project.
+-How to build a project

 17.01.2021 Add base class with some definitions  Add functions to modify/erase/add marks